-Editor’s note: To make sense of politics, you need to not only parse the polls but follow the money.
-That’s why today we’re launching the Ad Age Swing State Advertising Heat Map in partnership with STRATA, an advertising software firm owned by Comcast that processes more than $50 billion in ad transactions each year.
-This new monthly view is designed to supplement our weekly Campaign Scorecard posts that appear every Friday in our Campaign Trail section.
+Editor’s note: Here’s the fourth installment of the Ad Age Swing State Advertising Heat Map, presented in partnership with Strata, an advertising software firm that processes more than $50 billion in ad transactions each year.
+This monthly view is designed to supplement our weekly Campaign Scorecard posts that appear every Friday in our Campaign Trail section.
 Some context and analysis from Simon Dumenco follows.—Ken Wheaton

-- By drilling down into STRATA’s hyperlocal TV advertising data—the company works with political ad agencies representing 75% of the total political ad spend—we can get a good sense of the ebb and flow of ad dollars among the batteground states.
+- As we’ve previously noted, by drilling down into Strata’s hyperlocal TV advertising data—the company works with political ad agencies representing 75% of the total political ad spending—we can get a good sense of the ebb and flow of ad dollars among the batteground states.